EowynDeng/nd013-c1-vision-starter-main/README.md

 ### Training
 #### Reference experiment
 The experiment started with the default setting which ended in very large losses (> 10) and converge very slow (not converge after 3200 steps).
 To improve the performance, I used a larger batch size of 4 instead of the original 2 (though I would use a larger batch size if the online workspace has more memory allocation).
 A very small batch size makes the start point of the training very randomly (sometimes at a very high loss).
 The model was also improved by pre-process some of the images to make the model more general.
 The final results of the model training can be found below.
-The model was able to converge within 2500 steps:
+The model was able to converge within 2500 steps.
+One thing to notice is the small backward line that happend around 1600 steps.
+The training was interrupted around 1680 steps, and I had to re-initiate the training process.
+Thus the TensorBoard is trying to link 1680 back to 1600.

 Terminal output:
 ![alt text](img/Training_terminal.JPG)